 Another example may include someone entering data into an IPad or Tablet while driving.
 An Ipad or Tablet may or may not be construed as a wireless phone.
 If an Ipad or Tablet is able to make and receive calls, does it qualify as a “wireless telephone”?
 What if someone was clearly using a wireless phone and texting, however he/she was not driving carelessly?
 Thus, as long as they’re not driving carelessly is it then “ok” for them to text and drive as much as they want?
 What if someone was using a cell phone to play “Pokemon Go” and was driving carelessly.
 Does playing “Pokemon Go” satisfy the element of “manual data entry or transmission”?
 The factual possibilities are endless.

-Attorney Robbins represents people who have been charged with state or municipal court traffic violations throughout the state of Colorado.
-If you or a loved one has been charged with a traffic violation in Colorado, contact Attorney Robbins today for a free case evaluation at 303-355-5148 or 970-301-5541.
+Denver Traffic Attorney Monte Robbins represents people who have been charged with state or municipal court traffic violations throughout the state of Colorado.
+If you or a loved one has been charged with a traffic violation in Colorado, contact Denver Traffic Lawyer Monte Robbins today for a free case evaluation at 303-355-5148 or 970-301-5541.